Wild Ese Eja Experience

 Day 1

-If you come to the Amazon by bus or arrive on the first flight, you have the opportunity to make this very wild experience here in the forest of the native community that eja of hell.
-We are waiting for you at the airport or ground terminal.
-A short breakfast in the city of Puerto Maldonado and then we moved to the native community that eja of hell where our stay will be.
-The Eja family welcomes us with a welcome to the heart of the Hell community.
-We get ready and start adventure.
+If you come to the Amazon by bus or arrive on the first flight and going back on the last fly or taking a bus again you have a chance, to do this very wild experience here in the forest of the Ese Eja Infierno native community.
+We are waiting for you at the airport or terminal station.
+A short breakfast in Puerto Maldonado city and then we move to the Ese Eja Infierno native community where our stay will be.
+The Ese Eja family welcomes us to the heart of the Infierno community.

 INFIERNO WALK

-We prepare for a walk of approximately 4 hours through the primary Amazonian forest.
-We will go through trails only known by natives so we will have high chances of sightings.
-Among the species that we can find here we have the squirrel monkey, capuchin monkey, pichico monkey, stump monkey.
+We prepare for a walk of 3 or 4 hours through the primary Amazonian forest.
+We will get in ways known only by ese ejas natives so we will have high chances of sightings.
+Among the species that we can find here we have the squirrel monkey, capuchin monkey, pichico monkey, titi monkey.
 With luck in the ravine we can see some dwarf alligator or anaconda.

 As evening falls, before it becomes dark we return from this hectic incursion of a lot of physical effort.
 Dinner awaits us.